Nationals vs. Dodgers Player Props Betting Odds

 Thomas Stats

-- Thomas hopes to build on a three-game hitting streak in this matchup.
+- Thomas has recorded a base hit in three straight games.
 During his last five outings he is batting .368 with three home runs, a walk and five RBI.

 Thomas Recent Games